Hut Information

 Where can I buy a map or rent gear?

 An updated map with detailed information about the trail system was published in 2019 and copies of the map can be obtained from Whittaker Mountaineering in Ashford.
+This is also a great place to rent gear locally.
 If you have a copy of the map published in 2001, please keep in mind that some of the ski trails and sno-park access locations shown on it are no longer in use.
-This is also a great place to rent gear locally.

 The Washington State Department of Natural Resources published a recreation map for Elbe Hills and Tahoma State Forests in 2015 that includes the MTTA trail system as currently in use.
 The map is available as a free download in pdf format here.